 What we do know is that Dr Gross study was small, less than one-sixth the size of the Milliman DPC employer study.
 For 2020, based on such numbers as Gross does present, the average number of employees in each cohort was about 150.
 Dr Gross’s own computations relate savings that varied from 0% to 50% from one year to another; that overall patient costs in a cohort can rise by over two-thirds in a single year; and that in his computations a single pair of patients can account for 25% of an entire cohort’s costs.

-Should you work with Dr Gross, be sure to ask him how he knows your first year experience will not better reflect the studied employer’s first year of 15% losses, or the studied employer’s last pre-pandemic year of breaking even, than the extraordinary, pandemic years for which he has apparent success.
+Should you work with Dr Gross, be sure to ask him how he knows your first year experience will not better reflect the studied employer’s first year of 15% losses, or the studied employer’s last pre-pandemic year of breaking even, rather than reflect the extraordinary, pandemic years for which he has apparent success.
 Ask him for demographic data on the studied employer’s DPC and non-DPC populations.

 Don’t bet the health of your employees on Dr Gross “case study”.